PrestaShop/prestashop-specs/back-office/wishlist.md

 Different cases:
 - Products in stock
 - Products out of stock
-- from the product sheet
+- From the product sheet
-- from a favorites list
+- From a favorites list

 Functional rules:
 I can modify the quantity, the combinations and the customization of all my favorite products (in stock, out of stock) by clicking on the Pencil in my favorite products list.